-Thru-cyclists and hikers will be required to detour around the aqueduct and construction site by following a signed route using Fenton Ave, Route 68, and West Potomac Street (US 11).
+Thru-cyclists and hikers are required to detour around the aqueduct and construction site by following a signed route using Fenton Ave, Route 68, and West Potomac Street (US 11).

-To facilitate the work, construction equipment staging will require closing a section of the parking lot and towpath adjacent to the Cushwa Basin and also associated areas within and upstream of the project site.
-Additionally, temporary delays on the towpath approaching from the west (upstream) should be expected as work crews and equipment move to/from the work site.
-Work crews will access the work site from both upstream and downstream (from the Cushwa Warehouse side) of the Conococheague Creek Aqueduct.
+To facilitate the work, construction equipment staging requires closing a section of the parking lot and towpath adjacent to the Cushwa Basin and also associated areas within and upstream of the project site.
+Additionally, temporary delays on the towpath approaching from the west (upstream) can be expected as work crews and equipment move to/from the work site.
+Work crews access the work site from both upstream and downstream (from the Cushwa Warehouse side) of the Conococheague Creek Aqueduct.

 When will the project begin and end?

-Construction staging and work will begin summer 2017 and last for approximately 18 months.
+Construction staging began August of 2017 and will last for approximately 18 months.
 Anticipated completion is fall/winter of 2018/2019.
-During the work, the aqueduct and towpath immediately west (upstream) will be closed to the public.
-Visitors will continue to be able to access the towpath at Cushwa Basin and Lock 44 in Williamsport for local and downstream use.
+During the work, the aqueduct and towpath immediately west (upstream) is (starting Aug 8) closed to the public.
+Visitors can access the towpath at Cushwa Basin and Lock 44 in Williamsport for local and downstream use.
 For west (upstream) access, the Gift Road Parking (mile 103.25) and Dam 5 (mile 106.8) both provide parking and towpath access.
 The National Park Service is doing everything possible to minimize closure time and impacts to visitors.